By Dr. Salina Suy

 I love all the positive feedback at the offices.
 It is so great to hear people love to learn about the exciting field of dental medicine.

 I hope everyone is enjoying the “Defining Dentistry” series.
 Today, we talk about the epic “tooth pull.”
+It is quite similar to the Century Smile Dental offering tooth removal procedure.
+However, with an expert dentist’s assistance, nothing is difficult.

 What really is the dentist doing during a tooth extraction?
 Let’s find out.